 Recently Certified Projects

-The MOVE Alliance is pleased to recognize the following projects:
+The MOVE Alliance is pleased to recognize the below projects.
+To learn more, read some press releases about projects we've recently certified.

 The Guild on 30th